"From little acorns....mighty oaks do grow"

 - develop all our children as self-motivated and independent learners

-- provide a broad, balanced and engaging curriculum within a stimulating and creative learning environment which will encourage and support curiosity , exploration and discovery.
+- provide a broad, balanced and engaging curriculum within a stimulating and creative learning environment which encourages and support curiosity , exploration and discovery.

-- support our children to acquire, develop and apply a range of core skills and concepts and to extend their physical, intellectual and creative capabilities.
+- support our children in the development of their physical, intellectual and creative capabilities.

-- promote their moral, spiritual, social and cultural development, teaching them to value and respect diversity.
+- support their moral, spiritual, social and cultural development, teaching them to value and respect diversity.

 - promote standards of good behaviour by focusing on mutual respect and personal and collective responsibility, encouraging a sense of pride in themselves, their school and their community.